I Not Stupid 3

-I Not Stupid 3 (小孩不笨3) is a 2024 Singaporean educational film and sociodrama film written and directed by Jack Neo, featuring child actors Zhou Yuchen, Camans Kong, Goh Wee-Ann and Joseph Ng Zhiyang.
+I Not Stupid 3 (小孩不笨3) is a 2024 Singaporean sociodrama film written and directed by Jack Neo, featuring child actors Zhou Yuchen, Camans Kong, Goh Wee-Ann and Joseph Ng Zhiyang.
 The film also stars Hu Jing, Jae Liew, Collin Chee, Cheryl Desiree Chan, Xixi Lim, Ben Logan Sng, Glenn Yong, Terence Cao, Selena Tan, Patricia Mok, Anna Lin Ruping, Xiong Lingyi, Lee Kin Mun and Chew Chong Tak.
 It is the standalone sequel to I Not Stupid (2002) and I Not Stupid Too (2006).

 Plot

-Wang Zi Hao, a Primary 6 expatriate student from Shanghai, China, struggles academically at Yuzher Primary School in Singapore.
-He performs poorly in English, Mathematics, Chinese, and Science, spending excessive time playing video games at home.
-His strict mother forces him to study through intense memorisation exercises and endless tuition classes at Xin Yuan Fei Edu Hub (新源飞教育一站式), a renowned tuition centre.
-Zi Hao excels in Chinese and Mathematics, so he does not require tuition for these subjects.
+Wang Zi Hao, a Primary 6 expatriate student from Shanghai, struggles academically at Yuzher Primary School in Singapore.
+He performs poorly in English, Mathematics, Chinese, and Science while spending excessive time playing video games at home.
+Wen Ting, his mother, forces him to study through intense memorisation exercises and endless tuition classes at Xin Yuan Fei Edu Hub (新源飞教育一站式), a renowned tuition centre.
+Zi Hao does not require tuition for Chinese and Mathematics as he performs excellently in them.

-As his grades improve, he rivals the school’s top student and his good friend, Jayden Lee Jun Wei.
-Jayden’s controlling mother notices this and warns Jayden to stay away from Zi Hao, straining their friendship.
-Jayden's Mother, obsessed with Jayden maintaining his position as Class 6A’s top student, pressures him into seeing Zi Hao as a competitor rather than a friend.
+As his grades improve, Zi Hao rivals Jayden Lee Jun Wei, the school's top student and a good friend.
+Sophia Chew, Jayden's mother, notices this and warns Jayden to stay away from Zi Hao, straining their friendship.
+Obsessed with Jayden maintaining his position as Class 6A's top student, she pressures him into seeing Zi Hao as a competitor rather than a friend.

-Meanwhile, Mr. Lee, a newly appointed form teacher impresses Class 6A by solving a complex algebra equation.
-His intelligence and good looks quickly earn him the students' admiration.
+Mr. Lee, a newly appointed form teacher, impresses Class 6A by solving a complex algebra equation.
+He quickly becomes admired by the class for being intelligent and having a good appearance.

-At the same time, Wang Zi Hao's Mother struggles with her failing marriage.
-Her husband in China refuses to financially support them, leading to eviction from their semi-detached home to a HDB flat.
-While moving, his mother receives a text message from her husband requesting a divorce, devastating both her and Zi Hao's Mother signs Zi Hao up for an English speech competition, where he competes against Jayden and other classmates.
-Jayden, tasked with speaking on the topic “My Mother”, struggles emotionally due to his strained relationship with Sophia, and places last.
+Wen Ting struggles with her failing marriage.
+Her husband, who lives in China, refuses to financially support them, leading to their eviction from their semi-detached home to an HDB flat.
+(Note: A public apartment, or flat, built by the Housing and Development Board (HDB).)
+While moving, the husband texts her, saying that he wants a divorce.
+Wen Ting is devastated and signs Zi Hao up for an English speech competition, where he competes against Jayden and other classmates.
+Jayden, tasked with speaking on the topic "My Mother", struggles emotionally due to his strained relationship with his mother, and places last.
 Zi Hao, also assigned the same topic, places fifth.
-Enraged, Sophia manipulates Jayden into planting cheat notes in Zi Hao’s pencil case.
+After the competition, Chew manipulates Jayden into planting cheat notes in Zi Hao’s pencil case.